-Curry was the director of STREET FIGHT, RACING DREAMS, IF A TREE FALLS: A STORY OF THE EARTH LIBERATION FRONT, and executive producer of MISTAKEN FOR STRANGERS.
+Curry was the director of STREET FIGHT, RACING DREAMS, IF A TREE FALLS: A STORY OF THE EARTH LIBERATION FRONT, POINT AND SHOOT, and executive producer of MISTAKEN FOR STRANGERS.

 Street Fight: Curry got his start shooting, directing, and editing the documentary STREET FIGHT, which explored urban politics during Cory Booker's first run for mayor of Newark, NJ.

 STREET FIGHT won the Audience Awards at the Tribeca Film Festival, AFI/Discovery SilverDocs Festival, and Hot Docs Festival.
 It also received the Jury Prize at Hot Docs and was nominated for a Writer's Guild of America (WGA) Award.
 The film went on to be nominated for an Academy Award and an Emmy.

 The critically praised film was called "extraordinary" by David Denby (The New Yorker), "vastly entertaining" by John Anderson (Variety), and "filmmaking of the first order" by Scott Foundas (L.A.
 Weekly).

 Racing Dreams: After STREET FIGHT, Curry was the Director and Producer, as well as one of the Cinematographers and Editors of the feature documentary, RACING DREAMS.

 RACING DREAMS follows two boys and a girl who dream of one day becoming professional racecar drivers.
 The film won numerous awards including the Tribeca Film Festival Award for Best Documentary.
 RACING DREAMS was called "The best movie of the year," by The Los Angeles Times ("The Envelope") and "Absorbing… one of the rare documentaries you leave wishing it was a little longer, " by The New York Times.Dreamworks is currently adapting it for a fictional remake, which Curry will executive produce.